-A – Dive Oahu, a PADI Five Star Instructor Development Center, has been serving Oahu’s dive community for over 25 years and has developed a reputation for excellence, earning several PADI awards.
-We have two on site Course Directors and several senior Master Instructors and IDC Staff Instructors actively teaching students at all levels.
+A – Dive Oahu, a PADI Five Star Career Development Center (CDC), has been serving Oahu’s dive community for over 27 years and has developed a reputation for excellence, earning several PADI awards.
+We have three on site Course Directors and several senior Master Instructors and IDC Staff Instructors actively teaching students at all levels.
 We’re committed to providing you with the highest quality training.
 Many of our students find employment with Dive Oahu as we have an extensive dive charter, dive training, and retail business.
 We promote Continued Education and offer the full range of PADI Specialties and Instructor level certification courses.
-For those who are leaving the island after certification, we will work with you to provide contacts with other dive shops and references so you may work in the dive industry wherever you go.

 Q – I don’t see the answer to my questions in your FAQ…how do I contact you?

-A –If you don’t see the answer to your question on this page, please contact our VA Program Manager at (808) 922-3483 or email us at firstname.lastname@example.org.
-Our main dive center on Hickam AFB is open 7a – 7p Monday – Saturday, 7a – 4p Sunday, so come by and check us out.
+A –If you don’t see the answer to your question on this page, please contact our VA Program Manager at (808) 922-3483 or email us at email@example.com.
+Our main dive center at 609 Keawe is open 7a – 7p Monday – Sunday, so come by and check us out.